Nome, Alaska: Economy

 The Discovery Channel has featured 15 seasons of "Bering Sea Gold" concerning offshore efforts to dredge gold both in summer and winter; in the latter season access is gained by making holes in the ice and sending a diver beneath to dredge the sea floor.

 Education

 Higher education

-The University of Alaska Fairbanks operates a regional satellite facility in Nome called the Northwest Campus (formerly known as Northwest Community College).
+The University of Alaska Fairbanks operates a regional satellite facility in Nome called the Northwest Campus, formerly known as Northwest Community College.

 Public schools

-Nome is served by Nome Public Schools and the following public schools attended by over 720 students:
+Nome is served by Nome Public Schools.
+The following public schools are attended by over 720 students: